mrtztg/k8s-notes/README.md

 - There are different tools to generate certificates.
 We use OPENSSL
 - We should have internal CA to sign certificates.
 It can be one CA for signing all components.
 But if we have a ETCD cluster for high availability purpose, we can also have a dedicated CA for signing ETCD related certificates (either server or client).
-- All components should have copy of ca.crt file as well.
-Means alongside their own certificate and key file, they should have CA's certificate file as well.
+- All components should have:
+  - Its certificate file signed by CA
+  - Its key file
+  - A copy of ca.crt file of CA
 - First of all, we should have a Certificate Authority (CA).
 This will be our internal CA to sign all the certificates.
 To generate certificates for it:
   - Run `openssl genrsa -out ca.key 2048` to generate key file.
   - Run `openssl req -new -key ca.key -subj "/CN=KUBERNETES-CA" -out ca.csr` to generate *certificate signing request*